Kate Lester: Stage and film actress

 that she made her debut on the New York stage.
 The woman scheduled to play Lady Silverdale in Partners became ill on the eve of the premiere.
 During Lester's stage career she acted with Richard Mansfield, John Drew Jr., William H. Crane, Mrs. Fiske, Robert B. Mantell, Henrietta Crosman, Julia Marlowe, Margaret Anglin and even James J Corbett.

 Her first silent features were in 1916.
 The film titles are Molly Make-Believe, Destiny's Toy, The Social Secretary, The Kiss, and A Coney Island Princess.
+She also appeared in Black Oxen with Clara Bow.
 Lester's last films were released in 1925.
 They are The Meddler, Raffles, the Amateur Cracksman, and The Price of Pleasure.

 She attained initial success in emotional roles.
 She began to develop her grand dame line of characters when her hair turned white prematurely.

 Death

 Lester, at age 67, died from burns she sustained during an explosion inside her dressing room at Universal Studios in Hollywood in 1924.
 She was taken to Hollywood Hospital where she succumbed from burns to her hair, face, hands and upper body.
 She was taken to the emergency room unconscious.
 Studio personnel broke down the door to her dressing room.

 It was suspected that the connections to a gas stove in Lester's dressing room had been leaking.
 When she attempted to light the gas, an explosion followed.

 Lester's body was removed to the J. W. Todd undertaking establishment in Culver City, California and cremated at Rosedale cemetery.
 In private life she was Mrs. Sarah Cody, and at the time of her death she resided at 7131 Bagley Avenue, Culver City.